marina601/easy-cocktail-recipes/TESTING.md

 ### Recipe Page:

+#### Star Rating:

 - I came across a recipe rating bug, which was rating all the recipe cards on click.
-- Solved it by looping over the stars and using prev and the next jQuery method to target is siblings.
+- Solved it by looping over the stars and using prev and the next jQuery method to target its siblings.

+#### Category Buttons:

-- One feature, which I wanted to implement during my development and spend over a week trying to solve it was filter buttons for recipe categories.
+- One feature, which I wanted to implement was the buttons for recipe categories.
-- After spending many hours with tutor support I just could not come to the solution and have tried so many loops, iterating through the buttons and lopping through the data, that I was left very confused.
-- I have learned so much by trying different methods and achieving different results with my code, in the end, I was able to display a certain category on click of the button but not displaying the data on document load.
+- After spending many hours and learning so much by trying different methods and achieving different results in the external branch, I was still not successful.
+- The recipes were displaying only whilst the button was clicked, with a wrong category and the data was not displaying initially on loading of the page.
-- I have resulted asking my mentor Medale Oluwfemi for help, who showed me a filter method and I was able to get the desired result.
+- It was only by spending time with my mentor Medale Oluwfemi, who has introduced me to the filter method, I was able to achieve the desired result.